 Babysitting for friends and neighbours is not classed as employment.

-If your child is 16 and has received their National Insurance number they will still need a permit until the last Friday of June, which is the school leaving date.
+If your child is 16 and has received their National Insurance number, they will still require a permit until the last Friday of June (academic Year 11), which is the school leaving date.

 3 Apply for a work permit